 A LAN-based interactive language laboratory equipped with software such as Multi speech, Praat, and Wave surfer was set up in the department in 2007 with a grant provided to the department by the University Grants Commission of India.
 The laboratory is used to complement classroom teaching in Phonetics and Applied Linguistics and also in short-term courses conducted by the department

-The Department of Linguistics at the Deccan College has housed the office of the Linguistic Society of India (www.lsi.org.in), a registered non-profit organization, since 1954 after it moved first from Lahore to Calcutta and subsequently from Calcutta to Pune.The objective of the Linguistic Society of India (LSI) is "The Advancement of Indian Linguistics and Scientific Study of Indian Languages".
-The LSI publishes a Journal called "INDIAN LINGUISTICS" annually So far sixty-nine volumes of Indian Linguistics have been published from the Pune office and the seventieth volume, a festschrift to Prof. Bh.
-Krishnamurthi, is in the press).
+The Department of Linguistics at the Deccan College has housed the office of the Linguistic Society of India, a registered non-profit organization, since 1954 after it moved first from Lahore to Calcutta and subsequently from Calcutta to Pune.The objective of the Linguistic Society of India (LSI) is "The Advancement of Indian Linguistics and Scientific Study of Indian Languages".
+The LSI publishes a Journal called "INDIAN LINGUISTICS" annually So far seventy-six volumes of Indian Linguistics have been published from the Pune office and the seventy-seventh volume is in the press.
 LSI also holds annual conferences called.
-"All India Conference of Linguists (AICL)"; the 35th AICL will be held at the Central Institute of Indian Languages, Mysore in November 2013.
+"All India Conference of Linguists (AICL)"; the ICOLSI-39 will be held at the Indian Institute of Technology Patna on 08-11, December 2017.
+Link- http://www.lsi.org.in

 The LDG is a forum for students, research scholars and teachers in the department to interact and discuss Linguistics outside the classroom.
 The group meets on Friday afternoons during a semester.
 Invited lectures by senior linguists, presentation of unresolved problems/on-going or finished research by faculty and students in the department, group discussion of current debates and published research papers are some of the activities conducted under the LDG.